giaguaro/PROTACable/README.md

 cd PROTACable
 export PROTACable=${pwd}
 ```
+> **Note:** You need to have the environment variable defined at all times during running any part of the code.

 ### Conda environment:

 ```
 conda env create -f PROTACable.yml
 ```
 > **Note:** This may look like a complicated environment (and it is).
-It is important to take note of the most important packages and build the environment gradually.
-Although unconventional, you may want to create an additional environment where intractable packages are installed and then move those packages back to the PROTACable environment packages directory.
+It is important to take note of the most important packages and build the environment gradually in case making the environemnt proves intractable for certain cases.
+Although it could be an unconventional approach, you may want to create an additional environment where conflicting packages are installed and then move those packages back to the PROTACable environment packages directory.
 > [Follow NVIDIA's instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4TWipdwX1) to install the latest version of CUDA (>= 11.0 is required).
 Make sure `nvcc` is in your PATH.

 ### Software: